francobarrionuevoenv21/Delta_Fires_GEEApp/README.md

 ## How can you use it for your study region?

 1) Copy or download the code.
-2) Enter GEE platform, create a new file and paste de code
+2) Enter GEE platform, create a new file and paste the code
 3) In the following lines change the path of your study region vector file **(a)** and the time range for analysis **(b)**

 **(a)**